AnyLog-co/documentation/examples/Configuration.md

 #### Configuring the local database
 The local database is used to store the user data and in some cases system data.
 Details are available in the [configuring a local database](../sql%20setup.md#configuring-a-local-database) section.
 The sections below configure the system databases and an example of a user database.
+The command ```get databases``` returns the list of connected databases.

 #### Connect System Database(s) and init system tables.